Governance

-Our Vision:
+Our Vision

-A vibrant connected and creative Tuggeranong Community
+A vibrant connected and creative Tuggeranong community

-Our Mission:
+Our Mission

 To be an inclusive and welcoming organisation which promotes and fosters diverse creative opportunities, connecting and engaging our community and visitors with the arts.

-Our Values:
+Our Values

 Board Members

-Don Cumming, Deputy Chair
+Don Cumming, Chair (Acting)

 Don was a journalist and communications manager in print, radio, television and the public sector for many years.
 He is a former ABC Canberra News Editor and Political Correspondent for Radio Australia.
 He spent 25 years in various Federal Government communications roles including as a Ministerial Press Secretary before he (semi) retired to the quiet life of freelance journalism in 2009.
 Don served for over 20 years as the ACT Branch President of the Media, Entertainment and Arts Alliance.